jeremycryan/ComputerArchitectureLabs/Lab2/report.md

 This state waits for CS to be deasserted to high.
 Once CS is deasserted the FSM transitions back to `standby`.

 ## Testing:
 For our test we wrote to our spi memory and the read the same memory address we wrote to.
+We did this for two different sets of addresses and data in.
+We were unable to fix a problem when reading where the MISO buffer would be enabled a couple clk cycles before the shift register and d-flip flop were sending data to the line.
+However, we do not believe this to affect communications as the MISO line is sent data with the serial clock, so the error should not be read by the master since it happens between serial clock cycles.

 ## Work Plan Reflection:
 For our midpoint check-in we were on schedule with our work plan.
 For our final SPI memory however, we did less work on Wednesday than we scheduled in our work plan and a lot of work overflowed into Thursday.
 We planned to only do our report on Thursday but that is not what happened.
 In the future we need to be a little stricter about doing the amount of work we put on our work plan.